USAG Yongsan-Casey HHC Change of Command 2025

 Cpt.
-Jacob M. Keenan assigned to USAG Yongsan-Casey Head Quarters and Head Quarters Company, gives a speech, on Camp Casey, South Korea, Apr.
+Jacob M. Keenan assigned to USAG Yongsan-Casey Head Quarters and Head Quarters Company, takes charge of his formation, on Camp Casey, South Korea, Apr.
 25.

 |Date Taken: